 Make sure your daily diet contains:

 The best exercise is the one you’ll do on a consistent basis.

-Exercise uses your muscles, which burns glycogen stores.
+Exercise uses your muscles, which burn glycogen stores.
 With this storage gone, your body is primed to burn body fat.

-If you like low-impact exercise like walking, walk long enough to use up glucose stores.
+If you like low-impact exercises like walking, walk long enough to use up glucose stores.
 Try aiming for an hour of exercise a few times a week.

 Don’t have an hour to spare?
 Shorter exercise sessions will still help.
 Take the stairs a few times a day, and you’ll make it more likely that your body needs to tap into fat storage.

-High intensity exercise done in short burst is a great way to deplete glycogen.
+High-intensity exercise done in short bursts is a great way to deplete glycogen.
 Your body must work to restore that lost glycogen, so the fat-burning effect is extended past the exercise session.

 Tabata and HIIT are high-intensity style exercises worth checking out.